eoinlarkin/pi-hole-config/README.md

 ## Radarr

-IThe following steps are taken from the official Radarr wiki which can be found [here](https://wiki.servarr.com/radarr/installation).
+The following steps are taken from the official Radarr wiki which can be found [here](https://wiki.servarr.com/radarr/installation).

 - Install the prequisites: